Vuex Axios: How to Send Vuex Axios GET Request in Vue

 })

 Inside actions, we have created one function called loadCoins.
-This function will take commit as an argument and then call the mutation using the commit function.
+This function will take the commit as an argument and then call the mutation using the commit function.

-So, we need to write mutations as well.
+We need to write mutations as well.
 Our final store.js file looks like this.

 // store.js